teismar/teismar/README.md

 ###

 <p align="left">
   ...an IT Security student passionate about developing my skills in IT security, incident response, and network security.
-Currently, I am part of Telekom Security's Threat Intelligence Team, where I contribute to identifying and mitigating cyber threats.
+Currently, I am part of Telekom Security's CrowdStrike Engineering Squad, where I contribute to identifying and mitigating cyber threats.
 My academic experiences have equipped me with a robust foundation in securing digital environments, and I am continually seeking opportunities to expand my knowledge and expertise in the cybersecurity field.
 </p>

 ###